gourmetjs/gourmet-ssr/docs/tutorial-6.md

 ### Port redirection

-Because our app is running under a unprivileged account `nodejs`, it can't access ports below 1024.
+Because our app is running under an unprivileged account `nodejs`, it can't access ports below 1024.
 As a good practice for security, we use the port redirection instead of running our app under `root`.

-The `port-redirect` service configures the system to redirect all traffic from port 80 to port 3080, where our app is listening to in production stage.
+The `port-redirect` service configures the system to redirect all traffic from port 80 to port 3080, where our app is listening to in the production stage.

 ### `deploy` script